azharlabs/papert-code/docs/cli/commands.md

   - **Note:** For detailed information on creating and managing subagents, see the [Subagents documentation](../subagents.md).

 - [**`/tools`**](../tools/index.md)
-  - **Description:** Display a list of tools that are currently available within Qwen Code.
+  - **Description:** Display a list of tools that are currently available within Papert Code.
   - **Usage:** `/tools [desc]`
   - **Sub-commands:**
     - **`desc`** or **`descriptions`**: